Make These Easy And Delicious High Protein Winter Breakfasts

 Egg and root veggie frittata

-Pumpkin smoothie bowl
+Citrus smoothie bowl

 Cauliflower Oatmeal with Tahini

 In a saucepan, combine oats (1/2-1 cup) with 1/3 cup frozen riced cauliflower, water, milk, cinnamon, 1 tablespoon ground flax, and 1 tablespoon chia seeds.
-Once cooked, turn off heat.
+Once cooked, turn off the heat.
 Add in 1 scoop vanilla protein powder.
 Mix.
 Top with berries, tahini, and hemp seeds.

 Smoked Salmon Crackers